toggledbits/PluginTools/README.md

 ### Releasing to the Vera App Marketplace

 Log in at http://apps.mios.com/.
 This is an old UI5 subsystem, so if you still have your Vera UI5 login information, it's likely this will work here.
-Otherwise, you'll need to request an account with Vera Support.
+Otherwise, you can try creating an account at http://cp.mios.com/ or, failing that, you'll need to request an account with Vera Support.

 Because this is an old "UI5" system, it's pretty long in the tooth, quirky, and has a few "gotchas".
 I'll flag these throughout.